Most menswear enthusiasts agree that a stylish pair of leather boots is one of the most vital and versatile pieces you can have in your wardrobe.

-For me aesthetics (how good they look) comes first, followed by quality (how well they’re made) and of course price (meaning not only how much they cost, but how much value they provide for the money).
+For me aesthetics (how good they look) comes first, followed by quality (how well they’re made) and of course the price point (meaning not only how much they cost, but how much value they provide for the money).

-So I was both happy and a bit relieved to learn that in real life there’s a lot to like about the Captains aesthetically, from the suppleness of the Tier 1 USA-made leather to the stitching that connects the goodyear welted sole to the upper.
+So I was both happy and a little bit relieved to learn that in real life there’s a lot to like about the Captains aesthetically, from the suppleness of the Tier 1 USA-made leather to the stitching that connects the goodyear welted sole to the upper.

 But I have to admit I was impressed when I first laid eyes on the Captain, and eager to start working them into my wardrobe to see how they’d hold up.

 Full disclosure: I never remember to take “unboxing” pictures of new products the first time I open them, so the shot featured above isn’t my own, it’s from an Amazon user named Anthony.